Buy Breakdown Cover

 Cartoon Car

-As the cost of living pressures continue to bite, motorists remain keen to slash costs.
-Yet, try not to be lured into false economies - because the fakers are seeking to profit.
 Mercedes-Benz reports that 1.9 million counterfeit products were seized in over 650 raids during a period of 12 months.
 Closer to home, the UK is experiencing more counterfeit and sub-standard appearing on our shores.

-Fake brake pads found
+Counterfeit brake pads found on the UK market

 Regardless of whether you are a competent DIYer, or if you are paying a garage to do the work, you can take steps to ensure that your car parts meet the mandatory minimum standards.
 The main advice is to ensure that they comply with the EU regulation R90, by following these five tips: